If mealtime is stressful for you, these recipe substitutes and replacements will be a big help in getting your meals on the table in no time at all.

-- 1 tbsp regular peanut butter + 1 tbsp reduced fat peanut butter
+- 1 tablespoon regular peanut butter + 1 tablespoon reduced fat peanut butter

 - 1 cup frosting = 1 cup meringue

-- on Baked potatoes, substitute 1 tbsp plain yogurt for 1 tbsp sour cream
+- on Baked potatoes, substitute 1 tablespoon plain yogurt for 1 tablespoon sour cream

 - Substitute 3/4 cup mini chocolate chips for 1 cup of regular chocolate chips to save calories